apache/incubator-crail-website/_posts/blog/2017-11-07-rdmashuffle.md

 shuffle engine into the Spark codebase (<a href="https://issues.apache.org/jira/browse/SPARK-22229">Proposal</a>).
 The design proposes to improve shuffle performance by performing data transfers over RDMA.
 For this, the code manages its own off-heap memory which needs to be registered with the NIC for RDMA use.
-Furthermore, the authors claim that using the plugin architecture for shuffle engines in Spark introduces limitations and overheads that reduce performance.
 A prototype implementation of the design is available as open-source shuffle plugin here:
 <a href="https://github.com/Mellanox/SparkRDMA">https://github.com/Mellanox/SparkRDMA</a>.